scherermichael-oss/conventional-mergebot/README.md

 #1234
 ```

-For the sample commit message given above, the complete description might look like:
+For the sample commit message given above, the complete pull request description might look like:

 ```
 # Internal Information

-This text will be excluded the commit message.
+This text will be excluded from the commit message.

 # Details